 Type III – Degenerative

-This lesion results from intersegmental instability of a long duration with subsequent remodeling of the articular processes at the level of involvement.
+This lesion results from the intersegmental instability of a long duration with the subsequent remodeling of the articular processes at the level of involvement.

 Type IV- Traumatic

 This type results from fractures in the area of the bony hook other than the pars interarticularis.